Autism in Racing: Overview

 Autism in Racing will be a feature within the Racing Together website and be used to share further educational content or news relating to the initiative.
 A Twitter account will provide live updates from the initiative.

-Working alongside expert third party Immersive, autism-friendly mobile sensory spaces will be piloted at three British racecourses later this year.
-Doncaster, Haydock Park and Musselburgh will host a total of six events on selected racedays, welcoming families living with autism to enjoy a day’s racing with the safe, sensory stimulus provided by Immersive.
+Working alongside expert third party Immersive, autism-friendly mobile sensory spaces will be piloted at four British racecourses.
+Doncaster, Haydock Park, Musselburgh and Aintree will host a total of seven events on selected racedays, welcoming families living with autism to enjoy a day’s racing with the safe, sensory stimulus provided by Immersive.
 Subject to the learnings of the pilot, it is envisaged further mobile sensory spaces will be available for more racecourses in 2022.

 Autism in Racing founder Bobby Beevers commented: “I honestly believe that this is one of the most exciting and unique projects our sport has seen.
 Horseracing is both diverse in its make-up and inclusive in the way we operate, and this initiative signals that we welcome everyone to join us.